dr-jts/crunchyblog/pgfs-qgis/index.md

 ## Using PostGIS and pg_featureserv with QGIS

 My colleague Kat Batuigas recently [wrote about](https://blog.crunchydata.com/blog/arcgis-feature-service-to-postgis-the-qgis-way) using the powerful open-source [QGIS](https://www.qgis.org/en/site/) desktop GIS to import data into [PostGIS](https://postgis.net/) from an ArcGIS Feature Service.
 This is a great first step towards moving your geospatial stack onto the performant, open source platform provided by PostGIS.
-But there's no need to stop there!
+And there's no need to stop there!
 Crunchy Data has developed a suite of spatial web services that work natively with PostGIS to expose your data to the web, using industry-standard protocols.
 These include:

 * [**pg_tileserv**](https://github.com/CrunchyData/pg_tileserv) - allows mapping spatial data using the [MVT](https://github.com/mapbox/vector-tile-spec) vector tile format
 * [**pg_featureserv**](https://github.com/CrunchyData/pg_featureserv) - publishes spatial data using the [*OGC API for Features*](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html) protocol

 Recent versions of QGIS support using the *OGC API for Features* (previously known as WFS3) as a vector data source.
 So it should be able to source data from `pg_featureserv`.
-As it happens, there was a recent `pg_featureserv` [issue](https://github.com/CrunchyData/pg_featureserv/issues/63) about this.
-The submitter was having trouble getting QGIS to connect to PostGIS via `pg_featureserv`.
-After a bit of sleuthing we determined that the problem lay with a couple of spots where `pg_featureserv` was not quite meeting the `OGC API for Features` specification.
-After fixing those we were happy to find that QGIS was able to load `pg_featureserv` datasets perfectly!

 Let's see how it works.

 ## Load data into PostGIS

 To keep things simple we are using a [Crunchy Bridge](https://www.crunchydata.com/products/crunchy-bridge/) cloud-hosted  Postgres/PostGIS instance.
 For demo purposes we'll load a dataset of British Columbia wildfire perimeter polygons (available for download [here](https://catalogue.data.gov.bc.ca/dataset/fire-perimeters-current)).
 The data is provided as a shapefile, so we can use the PostGIS [`shp2pgsql`](https://postgis.net/docs/manual-3.1/postgis_usage.html#shp2pgsql_usage) utility to load it into a table.
-(If the data was in another format then we could use [ogr2ogr](https://gdal.org/programs/ogr2ogr.html), or use QGIS itself as Kat described).
+(If the data was in another format we could load it using [ogr2ogr](https://gdal.org/programs/ogr2ogr.html), or use QGIS itself as Kat described).

-The data is in the BC-Albers coordinate system, which we specify by `-s 3005`.
 We use the `-c` option to have the loader create a table appropriate for the dataset, and the `-I` option to create a spatial index on it (always a good idea).
-Here we do the load in two steps using an intermediate SQL file, or it can be done in a single command by piping the `shp2pgsql` output to `psql`.
+The data is in the BC-Albers coordinate system, so we specify the SRID using as `-s 3005`.
+Here we are doing the load in two steps using an intermediate SQL file, or it can be done in a single command by piping the `shp2pgsql` output to `psql`.

 ```
 shp2pgsql -c -D -s 3005 -i -I prot_current_fire_polys.shp bc.wildfire_poly > bc_wf.sql